-- Ensure the product GHG report serves the decision-making needs of all users identified within the report.
-Present information in the report in a way that is readily understandable by the intended users with a reasonable knowledge of GHG accounting and who are willing to study the information. - 12 Knowledge of GHG accounting and who are willing to study the in 13
+- 10 Ensure the product GHG report serves the decision-making needs of all users identified within the report.
+Present 11 information in the report in a way that is readily understandable by the intended users with a reasonable 12 knowledge of GHG accounting and who are willing to study the information. - 13